 High doses of UV radiation kill most of the skin cells in the upper skin layer, and cells that are not killed get damaged.
 In its mildest form, sunburn consists of a reddening of the skin called erythema.
 This appears shortly after UV radiation exposure and reaches a maximum intensity between 8 and 24 hours.
 It then fades over the course of a few days.
 However, a strong sunburn may cause the skin to blister and peel, which is not only painful but also leaves the very white new skin underneath unprotected and even more prone to UV damage.

 A small percentage of the population have a skin condition that makes them particularly sensitive to the sun's UV rays.
 A minimal dose of UV radiation is sufficient to trigger an allergic reaction leading to rash or severe sunburn.
-Photosensitivity is often associated with the use of certain medications, including some non-steroidal anti-inflammatory drugs and painkillers, tranquillisers, oral anti-diabetics, antibiotics and antidepressants.
+Photosensitivity is often associated with the use of certain medications, including some non-steroidal anti-inflammatory drugs and painkillers, tranquillizers, oral anti-diabetics, antibiotics and antidepressants.
 If you take any medication on a regular basis, please refer to the package insert for the product or consult your health care provider about possible photosensitivity reactions.
 Some foods and cosmetic products like fragrances and soaps may also contain ingredients that cause or aggravate the photosensitivity condition.

-Sun exposure promotes the ageing of your skin due to a combination of several factors.
+Sun exposure promotes the aging of your skin due to a combination of several factors.
 UVB stimulates cell proliferation in the outer layer of the skin.
 As more and more cells are produced the epidermis thickens.
 UVA penetrating into the deeper skin layers disturbs the connective tissue: the skin gradually loses its elasticity.
 Wrinkles, sags and bags are the common result of this loss of elasticity.
-A phenomenon often seen in elderly people is the localised over-production of melanin resulting in dark patches or liver spots.
+A phenomenon often seen in elderly people is the localized over-production of melanin resulting in dark patches or liver spots.
 Furthermore, the sun's rays dry out your skin making it coarse and leathery.

 In contrast to malignant melanoma, the non-melanoma skin cancers basal and squamous cell carcinoma are not usually fatal but surgical treatment can be painful and result in scars.
 Non-melanoma skin cancers are most frequent on those parts of the body that are commonly exposed to the sun such as ears, face, neck and forearms.
 The finding that they are more frequent in outdoor than in indoor workers suggests that the accumulated life-time exposure to UV radiation plays a major role in the development of non-melanoma skin cancers.